 However: If the common case is that the files are equal, the above version would be faster, because the arrays are needed.

 Usage.
 What sort of use does this method have?
 Let's say you are trying to update a directory of files but some files may not be different.
 Instead of rewriting files, you can test them for equality first.

 So: If they are equal, you can just do nothing.
 Reading in a file is a lot faster than writing out a file.

 Therefore: In this use case, this FileEquals method can significantly improve performance.

+Summary.
 We looked at an implementation of a file content comparison method.
 You can guess whether two files are equal by testing their dates and lengths.
 But you cannot know if every single byte is equal unless you test every single byte.